- Your web development team is always booked, so be empathetic about their schedule.

 Read on to learn how we overcome the most common IT roadblocks that derail enterprise SEO programs.

-We can almost guarantee that your company’s IT/web development team is perpetually booked.
-They also have their workflow down to a science.
+Managing a company’s IT needs is no small task.
+Not only do they have to manage external software, but they also have their workflow and priorities to consider.
 And just like your team, that workflow doesn’t include ignoring their documented priorities for the week to take the first request that drops into their lap.

 Beyond that, there’s often a disconnect between what you’re asking them to do and what they actually can do.